philipstanislaus/performant-array-to-tree/README.md

 - `id`: key of the id field of the item.
 Default: `"id"`
 - `parentId`: key of the parent's id field of the item.
 Default: `"parentId"`
-- `dataField`: key which will contain all properties/data of the origina items.
+- `dataField`: key which will contain all properties/data of the original items.
 Set to null if you don't want a container.
 Default: `"data"`

 Example: